 These are the reasons why your baby needs 39 weeks in the womb:

-- Important organs, such as the brain, lungs, and liver, need time to develop; for example, the brain develops fastest towards the end of the pregnancy — #baby ’s brain at 35 weeks of pregnancy weighs only two-thirds of what it will weight at 39 to 40 weeks
+- Important organs, such as the brain, lungs, and liver, need time to develop; for example, the brain develops fastest towards the end of the pregnancy — Your Baby ’s brain at 35 weeks of pregnancy weighs only two-thirds of what it will weight at 39 to 40 weeks

-- #baby is less likely to have health issues, such as breathing, vision, and hearing problems, after birth
+- Your Baby is less likely to have health issues, such as breathing, vision, and hearing problems, after birth

-- #baby can add more weight in the womb — babies born at a healthy weight find it easier to stay warm than babies born too small
+- Your Baby can add more weight in the womb — babies born at a healthy weight find it easier to stay warm than babies born too small

-- #baby will have learned how to swallow, suck, and stay awake long enough to eat after birth — babies born early may not be able to do these things
+- Your Baby will have learned how to swallow, suck, and stay awake long enough to eat after birth — babies born early may not be able to do these things

-- #baby will have a lower risk of developing health or learning problems later in life than babies delivered before 39 weeks
+- Your Baby will have a lower risk of developing health or learning problems later in life than babies delivered before 39 weeks

-A 2015 study conducted by researchers at UT Southwestern Medical Centre suggests that as #baby ’s lungs mature, they release two proteins into the amniotic fluid.
+A 2015 study conducted by researchers at UT Southwestern Medical Centre suggests that as Your Baby ’s lungs mature, they release two proteins into the amniotic fluid.